um-graphics/um-graphics.github.io/docs/index.md

 - [**Course Calendar**](){:target="_blank"}
 - [**Virtual Office Hours**](){:target="_blank"}
 - Course email: TBD
-- Note on Waitlist: We DO NOT reorder waitlist.
-Please talk to the undergraduate advising office regarding your course enrollment.
+- Note on Waitlist/Overriding: We will accept all interested students.
+Send a note to the course email for override and talk to the CSE advising office to register.

 ## Homeworks
 - TBD